 Andrew spent his first year of law school at Samford University before transferring to the University of the District of Columbia for its commitment to public interest law, equal access to justice and its renowned clinical law program.
 While in law school, he worked as a student attorney, successfully representing indigent clients in a wide range of legal issues.
 In addition, he served as an editor on his school’s law review and worked at the District of Columbia Council, where he drafted and analyzed bills and advised his Councilman on issues facing the Committee on Public Safety and the Judiciary.
 After graduating law school, cum laude, Andrew accepted a clerkship at the Supreme Court of Georgia, where he honed his skills digesting legal issues for his Judge and drafting judicial opinions.
 After his clerkship, Andrew moved to the Greenwood neighborhood of Seattle, where he currently resides.
 He is licensed to practice law in Washington State and before the United States Patent and Trademark Office.

-In his free time, Andrew can be found skiing throughout Washington in the winter or camping, spearfishing and kayaking around the Puget Sound in warmer months.
+In his free time, Andrew can be found skiing and working as a ski instructor throughout Washington in the winter or camping, spearfishing and kayaking around the Puget Sound in warmer months.